Pop-up notes are active on this page - Click any note number to view|

 significant here - a property owner and developer.

 Over the next fifteen years, the property was developed until it consisted of the block of three shops - the oldest of the three blocks of shops in the section - up to the corner of Union Street, that we see today.
-This redevelopment had undoubtedly been the initiative of John Roger Atkinson and, in 1890, Joseph
+This redevelopment had undoubtedly been the initiative of John Roger Anderson and, in 1890, Joseph

 transferred ownership of this property to him 16.